apiato/documentation/versioned_docs/version-12.x/components/optional-components/values.md

 which allows us to cast a Value Object to a specific type, enabling seamless integration with Eloquent models and database operations.

-To generate new values you may use the `apiato:generate:value` interactive command:
+To generate new values, you may use the `apiato:generate:value` interactive command:

 ```
 php artisan apiato:generate:value